PAST DUE DISABILITY BENEFITS

-Because it can take the SSA up to 24 months to approve you for SSD benefit, you may eligible for past due benefits.
-These are the benefits that are due to you because of your disability.
+Because it can take the SSA up to 24 months to approve you for SSDI benefits, you may eligible for past due benefits.
+These are the benefits that are due to you because of your physical and mental conditions.
 However, not everyone receives past due benefits.
 For example, you can only receive past due benefits if you were disabled before the application date.

 For example, if the SSA judge finds your disability began 17 months prior to your application date, then you will receive 12 months of past due benefits.
 This accounts for the rule that you are eligible for benefits one year prior to the date of your SSD application.

 But, it also accounts for the five month waiting period.
 The five month waiting period applies to every applicant for SSD benefits.
 This waiting period begins on the date that you are found disabled.

 The next important date in calculating your past due benefits is your alleged onset date of disability.
 There are number of reasons why this date is important.
 First, it is the date you claim your disability began.

 When you allege an onset date, your work history should show that you have not worked after that date.
 By work, the SSA means performing substantial gainful activity.
 Learn more here about what substantial gainful activity (SGA) is according to the SSA.

 When you file your application for SSD benefits, you will pick a date that your disability began.
 Sometimes, this is an easy thing to do.
 Perhaps it is the last day you actually went to work.
 For example, perhaps you had a heart attack and never returned to work.
 Or, you may have been hospitalized on a certain date and did not attempt to work again.
 Therefore, you would pick the date of your disabling event as your onset date of disability.

 THE ALLEGED ONSET DATE AND THE ESTABLISHED ONSET DATE